axx8676/PLCnext-file-swap/Documentation/README_swap.md

 ```
 ./uninstall.sh
 ```

+Similar to installation, you will see an output asking if you would like to uninstall Swap.
+Enter `y` to continue uninstalling.

 You can now safely reactivate SD card support.
 The same data concerns still apply, so be aware of what projects are present on the PLC and SD card before using this functionality.